Frequently Asked Questions

 What is Transactional Analysis?

-Abbreviated to TA, Transactional Analysis is used to facilitate a better understanding of individuals, relationships and communication.
+Transactional Analysis (abbreviated to TA) is used to facilitate a better understanding of individuals, relationships and communication.

 I use a broad range of tools that have associations in other psychological disciplines including Psychodynamic, Cognitive Behavioral, Relational and Person-Centred therapies.
 As such, Transactional Analysis has a level of flexibility that makes it a highly effective for most therapeutic work.